wp-plugins/photonic/readme.txt

 = 500px Support =

 Photos on <a href='http://aquoid.com/news/plugins/photonic/500px/'>500px.com are supported in Photonic</a>.
+Sets (collections) are also supported, but there are <a href='https://github.com/500px/api-documentation/issues/17'>some quirks in 500px.com's API</a>.

 = Enhanced Native Galleries =
 Your existing gallery insertions are left intact.
 However you can add a <code>style</code> parameter to it for special effects.
 The permitted values for <code>style</code> are: